American Youth Leadership Program in Cambodia

 Group 30 students, 5 educators, 3 supervisors

 Purpose of visit To learn more about the tourism industry in Cambodia as part of their curriculum

 Travel Route Phnom Penh – Chi Phat – Sambor Prei Kuk home stay – Siem Reap – Poi Pet in 16 days

-Khiri Travel Cambodia’s Sustainability Ambassador and Educational Travel Manager organizes and joins all educational travel groups in the kingdom.
-Traveling with younger students requires extra attention to such things as asking the local hotels to remove all alcoholic drink from the guest room minibars,finding transportation companies that provide us with their best buses, and having office staff prepare inportant paper work like evacuation and emergency plans and remain flexible to the student’s need during the operations of the tour.
+Khiri Travel Cambodia’s Sustainability Ambassador and Educational Travel Manager organize and joins all educational travel groups in the kingdom.
+Traveling with younger students requires extra attention to such things as asking the local hotels to remove all alcoholic drink from the guest room minibars,finding transportation companies that provide us with their best buses, and having office staff prepare important paperwork like evacuation and emergency plans and remain flexible to the student’s need during the operations of the tour.

 Visits of this kind are very rewarding for both the students and the local community.
-For example when this group stayed at Sambor Prei Kuk home stay, they had a lively exchange about utensils needed in daily life.
+For example, when this group stayed at Sambor Prei Kuk homestay, they had a lively exchange about utensils needed in daily life.
 The American students had to guess the use of certain Khmer tools that were obvious for the locals but not so much for the visitors.
-One student picked up a bamboo tool used for fishing and put it on his head as a basket to carry goods.
+One student picked up a bamboo tool used for fishing and put it on his head like a basket to carry goods.
 A great laugh for both cultures.

 The students visited the following projects:

 Students joined a presentation by CCBEN in which staff shared information about their work in responsible tourism.

 The group, invited by Child Safe’s office in Phnom Penh got the students’ full attention in a presentation and discussion about their work in Cambodia with exploited and abused children.

 Phnom Tamao Wildlife Rescue Center